cashubtc/nuts/bonded-pol.md

 For every keyset present in both epochs, the publication witness MUST contain one NUT-388 consistency proof for the issued MMR and one for the spent MMR.
 The covenant MUST execute the NUT-388 consistency algorithm and require each proof to resolve exactly from the active epoch's size, root, and sum to the proposed epoch's size, root, and sum.

-For a keyset that first appears in the proposed epoch, both consistency proofs MUST use the canonical empty MMR as their old state.
-Consequently, all issuance and spending recorded before the keyset's first bonded epoch is still committed as an append from an empty history.
+For a keyset that first appears after initialization, both its old and proposed issued and spent MMRs MUST be the canonical empty MMR.
+It becomes eligible for issuance only after this admission epoch finalizes; its first nonempty history may appear in the following epoch.

 The transition MUST reject any proposed epoch unless every issued and spent MMR passes consistency verification.
 The size inequalities below are necessary but not sufficient: